The Most (and Least) Secure Payment Methods in B2B

 What are virtual cards?

 Virtual cards are single-use credit card numbers that are generated for each vendor payment.
 As the name suggests, they are entirely virtual—no plastic, no chips, no PINs.
 Buyers typically enjoy using virtual cards as they offer improved security, better control, and complete transaction details.
-Sellers are increasingly beginning to embrace this payment method, as solutions are cropping up that provide straight-through-processing for virtual cards and integrate with their enterprise resource planning (ERP) systems to input remittance data automatically.
+Sellers are increasingly beginning to embrace this payment method, as secure payment systems are cropping up that provide straight-through-processing for virtual cards and integrate with their enterprise resource planning (ERP) systems to input remittance data automatically.

 Why are virtual cards secure?